Combos Browse all Suggest

 |Commander / EDH||Legal|

-As long as Trinisphere is untapped, each spell that would cost less than three mana to play costs three mana to play.
-(Additional mana in the cost may be paid with any color of mana or colorless mana.
-For example, a spell that would cost to play costs to play instead.)
+As long as Trinisphere is untapped, each spell that would cost less than three mana to cast costs three mana to cast.
+(Additional mana in the cost may be paid with any colour of mana or colourless mana.
+For example, a spell that would cost to cast costs to cast instead.)

 2 weeks ago

 Cards that make it hard or impossible to play the game.
 It makes for a frustrating game cards like Stasis Blood Moon and Static Orb are stax so is Contamination, all three of these cards (and there are many many more cards like these) all of these cards make the game hard or impossible to play... so if you add a card like Contamination and your opponents can't play because they are not playing in black.
 They will feel like they should do the same to you.
 And then they will also play cards like these.
 That is a "stax and tax war" amungst your friends.

 Tax are cards that make it cost more to do things in the game.
 Cards Like Thalia, Guardian of Thraben and Trinisphere and Grand Arbiter Augustin IV are tax effects.